Visual Management – the Good, the Bad, and the Ugly

 It is critical to provide unambiguous expectations – targets.
 "Today, we need to produce 240 units, 30 per hour. " Not 239.
 Not 241.
 240. The unambiguous target makes problem solving easier – "We only produced 230 of the targeted 240 units – exactly where did the missing ten units go?"
 We can pursue the cause-effect relationship between the missing 10 units and the various factors that cause them.
 As we improve our skills, we can tighten the management response time (instilling the all-important sense of urgency) to hourly and even less.
 The point here is that without a clear target, it is difficult to do PDCA.
 There is no PDCA without the P – that is precisely what "plan versus actual" is all about.
 The number that I, as leader, write in the P space represents the number that I am – no kidding – asking the team to produce. problem solving is the challenge that I am asking them to accept in order to meet the target.
 (There is a role for "stretch goals," but that is a different discussion.)
 Instructions such as "Produce as many as you can" create a dynamic of ambiguity, encourage excuses, and lead directly to those incessant cycles of firefighting that we wish to avoid.

-For a couple of interesting examples of ugly visualization, check out these two blogs.
+For an interesting example of ugly visualization, check out this blog post.

 Making visible normal from abnormal, arranging the physical environment to represent the way we want to work, and ensuring that our way of thinking about work is embodied in the way we configure our physical environment are methods to help us tap into natural human motivations.
 Random visualization will yield random results and unintended consequences.
-The countermeasure is to make sure each visual artifact has a clear and specific purpose, defined owners and users, along with rules and a cadence of usage (see this discussion of usage in healthcare).
+The countermeasure is to make sure each visual artifact has a clear and specific purpose, defined owners and users, along with rules and a cadence of usage.
 LEI's Dave Logozzo recommends these three simple questions to make sure your visual boards are useful and can deliver the intended consequence:

 Far better than shadow boards (nothing against shadow boards – I love them!) that make sure no one walks off with our staplers, let's focus on this: arrange the flow of work so that problems are highlighted as they arise, enabling and encouraging individuals and teams to tackle them right away.
 Visualization which supports that is visualizaton I can support.